brunaerolim/authapp/README.md

 ---

-## 📋 Roadmap
+## Roadmap

 - [✅] Firebase Authentication integration
 - [✅] Complete Forgot Password flow
-- [  ] Unit and instrumentation tests
+- [✅] Google Sign-In integration
+-

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements or suggestions.

-## 📄 License
+## License

 This project is licensed under the **MIT License**.